-- 15.1 Please refer to the school's guidance on the use of images and the consent forms therein. - 15.2 Many school activities involve the taking or recording of images.
-This may be undertaken as part of the curriculum, extra school activities, for publicity, or to celebrate achievement.
-The Data Protection Act 1998 affects the use of photography.
-An image of a child is personal data and it is, therefore, a requirement under the Act that consent is obtained from the parent of a child before any images are made such as those used for school web sites, notice boards, productions or other purposes. - 15.3 Staff need to be aware of the potential for such images to be misused to create indecent images of children and/or for 'grooming' purposes.
+16.1.
+Please refer to the School's guidance on e-safety, the use of images and the consent forms therein.
+Adults should have regard to the ICO CCTV code of practice and the guidance 'Taking Photographs in Schools'.

+- 16.2.
+Many educational activities involve the taking or recording of images.
+This may be undertaken as part of the curriculum, extra school activities, for displays, publicity, to celebrate achievement or, to provide evidence of the activity.
+An image of a child is personal data and it is, therefore, a requirement under Data Protection Legislation that explicit consent is obtained from the parent/carer of a child before any images are made such as those used for School web sites, notice boards, productions or other purposes, unless an alternative legal justification for processing this data is applicable. - 16.3.
+Adults need to be aware of the potential for such images to be taken and/or misused to create indecent images of children and/or for 'grooming' purposes.
 Careful consideration should be given as to how these activities are organised and undertaken.
-There should be an agreement as to whether the images will be destroyed or retained for further use, where these will be stored and who will have access to them. - 15.4 Staff should remain sensitive to any pupil who appears uncomfortable and should recognise the potential for misinterpretation.
-It is also important to take into account the wishes of the child, remembering that some children do not wish to have their photograph taken. - 15.5 Adults should only use equipment provided or authorised by the school to make/take images and should not use mobile telephones or any other similar devices to make/take images.

-15.6 The following guidance must be followed:

-- if a photograph is used, avoid naming the pupil - if the pupil is named, avoid using the photograph - photographs/images must be securely stored and used only by those authorised to do so. - be clear about the purpose of the activity and about what will happen to the photographs/images when the lesson/activity is concluded - ensure that a senior member of staff is aware that the photography/image equipment is being used and for what purpose. - ensure that all photographs/images are available for scrutiny in order to screen for acceptability - be able to justify the photographs/images made - do not take photographs in one to one situations. - do not take, display or distribute photographs/images of pupils unless there is consent to do so.
+There should be an agreement as to whether the images will be destroyed or retained for further use, where these will be stored and who will have access to them. - 16.4.
+Adults should remain sensitive to any pupil who appears uncomfortable and should recognise the potential for misinterpretation.
+It is also important to take into account the wishes of the child, remembering that some children do not wish to have their photograph taken. - 16.5.
+Adults should only use equipment provided or authorised by the School to make/take images and should not use personal equipment, mobile telephones or any other similar devices to make/take images. - 16.6.
+The following guidance should be followed: - If a photograph is used, avoid naming the pupil - If the pupil is named, avoid using the photograph - Photographs/images must be securely stored and used only by those authorised to do so - Be clear about the purpose of the activity and about what will happen to the photographs/images when the lesson/activity is concluded - Only retain images when there is a clear and agreed purpose for doing so - Ensure that a senior colleague is aware that the photography/image equipment is being used and for what purpose - Ensure that all photographs/images are available for scrutiny in order to screen for acceptability - Be able to justify the photographs/images made - Do not take images of pupils for personal use - Only take images where the pupil consents to this - Do not take photographs in one to one situations - Do not display or distribute photographs/images of pupils unless there is consent to do so from the parent/carer - Only publish images of pupils where they and their parent/carer have given explicit written consent to do so - Do not take images of pupils in a state of undress or semi-undress - Do not take images of pupils which could be considered as indecent or sexual